Transportation in Hamilton, Ontario: Bus

 Hamilton has good bus connections with cities in southern Ontario.
 GO Transit offers frequent and reliable express bus service to Toronto, now from Hamilton GO Centre and formerly from Rebecca Street.

 Within the city, the Hamilton Street Railway offers good service in the lower city (especially on east-west routes), reduced service on the Mountain and skeletal service outside the old city of Hamilton (except for Dundas, which is served about as well as the Mountain).
-The name is a legacy of the days when the majority of public transit vehicles were streetcars; the present-day Hamilton Street Railway is in fact built around bus services.
+The name is a legacy of the days when the majority of public transit vehicles were streetcars.
+HSR also operated a trolley bus system from 1950 to 1992.
+The present-day Hamilton Street Railway is in fact built around bus services.
 Burlington Transit also serves Burlington via York Boulevard and the former Highway 2, and HSR connects downtown Burlington under the Burlington Skyway Bridge.